 Archaeology is just about exploration and fieldwork – the good part of it is putting the research to paper.
 Archaeologists, especially those working in universities and research institutes, are ethically bound to report their findings by writing research papers, which are published in academic journals.
-Academic journals are scholarly publications that are published periodically; they are usually centred around specific disciplines, e.g. Chemistry, Zoology and of course, Archaeology.
+Journals are scholarly publications that are published periodically; they are usually centred around specific disciplines, e.g. Chemistry, Zoology and of course, Archaeology.

 Over the past few decades, there has been a rise in academic papers being published across all disciplines (you can see an example of this in my rock art bibliography, comparing the amount of research produced from 2010 onwards, to the time before).
 While part of the rise reflects more interest in archaeology, a large part is due to the “publish or perish” mentality, which drives researchers to publish more work to meet KPIs, qualify for promotions, or obtaining bounties for publishing work.
 Digital publishing and print-on-demand technologies have also made it much easier for anyone to start an academic journal.
 Predatory journals, which on the surface look like legitimate scientific journals, promise a fast review turnaround and gaurantee publication for a fee.
 Using predatory journals and other dubious techniues, unethical researchers can, and have, gamed the system in order to artificially boost their research output.
 Not only is such behaviour unethical, it can be be criminally fraudulent.